mkiernan/azfinsim/README.md

 Just click on the AzFinSimRedisKey, current version and "Show Secret Value" - this is the password you need to login to Redis.
 Note also that the Terraform install has disabled the non-SSL port, so connect to port 6380.
 A script is also provided: "get_keys.sh" to make this easier.

 ## 3. Build the Application Container
 The next step requires us to assemble the application into a container and push it to our container registry, so that it can subsequently be pulled into our Batch Pool.
-The application can be anything; in this case the azfinsim application is built in pythong, and we will package it up into a Docker container.
+The application can be anything; in this case the azfinsim application is built in python, and we will package it up into a Docker container.
 The build.sh script does this according to the src/Dockerfile.azfinsim, creating a runtime environment for the azfinsim.py code which will be our execution engine on the Batch pool:
 ```
 cd bin; ./build.sh
 ```